-Marshmallows have a reputation for being difficult litte buggers to make.
-The squidgy, flumptious nature of them just screams "don't bother, buy a bag instead".
-I'm here to tell you to ignore that voice, just push it down.
-Instead, gather together a few ingredients and prepare to be plesently surprised about how easy it actually is.
+Marshmallows have a reputation for being difficult little buggers to make.
+The squidgy, flumptious nature of them just screams “don’t bother, buy a bag instead”.
+I’m here to tell you to ignore that voice, just push it down.
+Instead, gather together a few ingredients and prepare to be pleasantly surprised about how easy it actually is.
+These Oreo swirl marshmallows are super impressive, no need to tell anyone how easy they actually are.
+That’s our little secret.

 The best thing about making marshmallows is the fact your stand mixer does the majority of the work for you, all you’ve got to do is boil up some sugar.
 This is not a job for little hands, so if you’re making these with kids make sure they stand well back while you boss this bit.